cycle/docs/advanced/mapper.md

 }
 ```

-You can now create your entity and associate it with given mapper:
+You can now create your entity and associate it with the custom mapper:

 ```php
 /**